 You might compare this to traces that you get on APMs, but it’s much, much more.
 One of the issues with tracing is the overhead it generates during collection.
 That could be mitigated by sampling specific traces, but then, you might miss the trace relevant to the error you’re investigating.
 Getting the exact trace relevant to that error is like using sampling to reduce overhead but knowing exactly which traces to sample.
 The error execution flow transcends microservices, serverless code, event queues, and any other fork in the road that your code may encounter.
 You are able to step through the code, line by line, from the interaction trigger, through the root cause of the error, to the exact place that threw the exception.
 Combine that with the time-travel debug information and relevant logs, and you have yourself a recipe for success (rapid resolution of the bug).

-I call the software observability provided by time-travel debug information, together with relevant logs and error execution flow “radical” because it gives you visibility to unprecedented depths in your code.
+I call the code-level software observability provided by time-travel debug information, together with relevant logs and error execution flow “radical” because it gives you visibility to unprecedented depths in your code.
 At any step of the error execution flow, you can drill down to view any variable, across the whole call stack, through microservices, etc. There is no deeper observability available today, and that’s why it is one of the pillars of production debugging.
 Only this depth of visibility into your code can point out the most esoteric of error states that could easily be missed by other tools.
 This is what you need to fix bugs, not colorful charts.

 View the true state of your code anywhere in the execution flow of an error.

 Don’t sink under a sea of log files.
 Only analyze log entries relevant to the error.